What is teeth sensitivity?

-- Age: Tooth sensitivity is highest between the ages of 25 and 30.
+- Age: Teeth sensitivity is highest between the ages of 25 and 30.

 - Plaque buildup: The presence of plaque on the root surfaces can cause sensitivity.

-- Mouthwash use: Long-term use of some mouthwashes.
-Some over-the-counter mouthwashes contain acids that can worsen tooth sensitivity if you have exposed dentin (the middle layer of the tooth).
+- Mouthwash use: Some over-the-counter mouthwashes contain acids that can worsen teeth sensitivity if you have exposed dentin (the middle layer of the tooth).
 The acids further damage the dentin layer of the tooth.
 If you have dentin sensitivity, ask your dentist about the use of a neutral fluoride solution.

 - Acidic foods: Regular consumption of foods with a high acid content, such as citrus fruits, tomatoes, pickles and tea, can cause enamel erosion.

-- Recent routine dental procedures: Sensitivity can occur following teeth cleaning, root planing, crown placement and tooth restoration.
-Sensitivity caused by dental procedures is temporary and usually disappears in 4 to 6 weeks.
+- Recent dental procedures: People can get sensitive teeth after fillings, teeth cleanings and dental restoration placement.
+Sensitivity caused by dental procedures is temporary and usually disappears in four to six weeks.